 Mood Whiplash: Play a Qrispy Joybox song followed by a MAX MAXIMIZER song.
 It's hard to believe they're the same person.

 A composer who is best known for his talents with synthesizers.
 He has been with Konami since the late 90's, having composed tracks for games such as Castlevania Chronicles, and made his BEMANI debut in 2001 in the PS1 port of DanceDanceRevolution 5thMIX.
-Most of his works have been for the IIDX and DDR series, though he's also composed songs for other BEMANI games.Sota has produced four albums, all of which are part of the SYNTHESIZED series.
+Most of his works have been for the IIDX and DDR series, though he's also composed songs for other BEMANI games.Sota has produced five albums, all of which are part of the SYNTHESIZED series.

 Ascended Fan: Gradius is his favorite game, and is what inspired him to start composing music.
 Taken to its conclusion when he produced "GRADIUS 2012", a medley of tracks from the original Gradius.